4n6mole/4n6mole-blog/README.md

 # window_artifacts_tests
-Support script for testing using various tools
+Support scripts for testing using various tools